 A year ago, I ditched my plastic water bottle for a stainless steel one.
 I couldn’t be happier with my decision to reduce waste.
 Of course, there’s always the possibility of getting a dent in my bottle.
-To avoid this, I made a sleeve.
+To avoid this, I made a bottle sleeve.

 In this blog post, I’ll show you how to make a simple Sashiko bottle sleeve with just a few supplies.

 For this project, I used denim fabric for the Sashiko stitching and quilting cotton for the lining.
 If you have any fabric scraps from previous projects, this is a perfect way to use them.